YulinChen12/Recipe-and-Average-Rating-Research-Project-2023/README.md

 <iframe src="assets/minutes2.html" width=800 height=600 frameBorder=0></iframe>

 The investigation featured the creation of two histograms for visual data representation.
-The first histogram depicted the distribution of preparation times for recipes without descriptions, which did not display any particular pattern and appeared relatively flat.
-Conversely, the second histogram for recipes with descriptions also did not suggest a distinctive distribution, and also appeared relatively flat
+The first histogram depicted the distribution of preparation times for recipes without descriptions, which did not display any particular pattern and appeared likely on the left .
+Conversely, the second histogram for recipes with descriptions also did not suggest a distinctive distribution, and also appeared on the left.

 We applied a permutation test with 100 permutations to rigorously evaluate the null hypothesis of no dependency between preparation time and the presence of a description.